Maratón Medellin: 2023

+2024

 The 2024 Medellín Marathon was held on Sunday, September 1, as part of the celebration marking its 30th anniversary.
 More than 24,000 athletes from 42 countries across five continents participated in the event.
 In the men's 42K race, Peruvian runner Walter Nina claimed first place, while Kenya's Naomi Jepkogei won the women's division.
 In the 21K race, Colombian Mauricio González at 1:04:10 emerged victorious in the men's category, with Ecuadorian Mary Granja at a time of 1:14:00 winning the women's race.

-International participation and recognition

-The marathon is part of the international running circuit and is recognized by AIMS, the global organization for distance running events.
-This recognition has helped attract elite runners from around the world, particularly from neighboring countries in South America and Africa, where distance running has a strong tradition.

-The event has gained considerable media attention for showcasing Medellín's growth and cultural vibrancy, which aligns with the city's efforts to promote tourism and its image as a safe and attractive destination.

-COVID-19 and Virtual Participation

-During the COVID-19 pandemic, Maratón Medellín adapted by organizing virtual races to allow participants to complete the event individually while following safety protocols.
-This innovation enabled runners from all over the world to participate remotely, further increasing the event's global reach.
-In 2022, Maratón Medellín resumed in-person races, implementing enhanced safety measures to protect participants and spectators.
+2025

+The 31st edition was held on 7 September 2025, with more than 27,000 runners from 45 countries in attendance.
+In the men's 42 km, Colombian David Gómez González won in 2:16:21, edging Kenya's Titus Kipjumba Mbishei by seconds, with Sergio López Rodríguez third in 2:19:18.
+Dina Velásquez Rojas took the women's title in 2:36:21.
+In the 21 km, Joseph Kiprono Kiptum won in 1:04:11, with Ecuador's Carmen Toaquiza Isa claiming the women's honours in 1:15:01.

 Incidents

 On September 16, 2018, Kenyan long-distance runner Joseph Kiprono Kiptum was struck by a car while leading the Medellín Half Marathon in Colombia.
 Kiptum, who was on pace to win the race, was hit as he ran along a section of the course that had reportedly been improperly secured.
 The incident occurred when a car unexpectedly entered the marathon route, leading to a collision that left him injured.
 Following the accident, Kiptum received medical attention and was transported to a nearby hospital.
 Although he sustained injuries, they were not life-threatening, and he was treated for cuts and bruises.

 On September 3, 2022, a 35-year-old man collapsed while participating in the marathon near Calle San Juan and Avenida del Ferrocarril.
-He was promptly transported to the General Hospital of Medellín, where he was later pronounced dead.
+He was transported to the General Hospital of Medellín, where he was later pronounced dead.